indivisualvj/indivisual/README.md

 There is no clean code in there.
 There also is no explicit design pattern except a plugin concept designed by myself.

-However i tried to cleanup and remove the messiest parts of it since i retired from my part time job as a VJ performing video life acts in some well known clubs in Munich.
+However, I tried to clean up and remove the messiest parts of it since i retired from my part-time job as a VJ performing video life acts in some well known clubs in Munich.

-Therefore things do not work together perfectly sometimes.
+Therefore, things do not work together perfectly sometimes.

 But still it is pretty much fun to play with!